Salomon ADV Skin 8 Set Review

 Running packs are unique in their ability to include pockets in a wide range of shapes, sizes, and closures.
 We awarded high scores to vests that had the right type of pocket for everything we typically carry, from small snacks to phones and bulky layers.

 Both the right and left sides of this pack have a zippered pocket along the rib cage.
 This is a great place for energy gels and other small snacks that you'll want to access without removing the pack.
 The back of this vest has a mesh pocket for bladder storage, a small pocket with a key clip, a full-length plastic pocket, and a zippered stretch pocket in front.
 These are great places to store layers, bulky food, and other required equipment.
-We loved being able to stuff our climbing shoes and chalk bag in the large rear pockets for a day of scrambling in the mountains.
+We could even stuff our climbing shoes and chalk bag in the large rear pockets for a day of scrambling in the mountains.

 — Lauren DeLaunay